 The education system of Lithuania is defined by the law on education.
 As per the law, the education system of Lithuania comprises of formal and non-formal education.
 Formal education encompasses primary, basic/lower secondary and upper secondary education, formal vocational education and training, and tertiary education.
 Non-formal education encompasses pre-school education, pre-primary education, and other non-formal education for adults.

 According to the laws of the Republic of Lithuania, each and every child has the right to primary, basic/lower and upper secondary education in Lithuania.
-Education in Lithuania is free of costs.
+Education in Lithuania is free of cost.